jbhannah/jbhannah.net/src/articles/2016-03-28-give-your-buttons-a-type.md

 </form>
 ```

-In terms of both semantics and usability, it's generally a good idea to not
+In terms of both semantics and usability, it’s generally a good idea to not
 always rely on the default `type` of an element.
 I tend to be more explicit
 about attributes as a matter of personal preference, but also because of edge
 cases like this where the default behavior might not be what you expect.
 For